sol4k/sol4k/README.md

 ## How to use

-Create a connection, request the latest blockhash, and submit a SOL transfer transaction from one account to another:
+Create a connection, request the latest blockhash, and submit a SOL transfer transaction from one account to another
 ```kotlin
 val connection = Connection("https://api.devnet.solana.com")
 val latestBlockhash = connection.getLatestBlockhash()